F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_device-driver-settings.rst

 If you want to use the F5 agent to manage BIG-IP from within your OpenStack cloud, you **must** provide the correct information in this section of the agent config file.
 The F5 agent can manage a :term:`standalone` device or a :term:`device service cluster`.

-.. seealso:: :ref:`Managing BIG-IP Clusters`
+.. seealso:: :ref:`Managing BIG-IP Clusters with F5 LBaaS`

 Prerequisites